claytonketner/CSCI200_FactorySim/Data-Classes.md

 * Methods:
       * void setPartsLow() - makes partsLow true
       * void setPartsUnlow() - makes partsLow false
-      * void checkIfLow() - check if there are parts in feeder, (return partsLow )
+      * void checkIfLow() - check if there are parts in feeder, (return partsLow)
       * void changeLane() - changes the lane parts are going. (diverter = !diverter)
-      * Lane getLane() - returns what lane parts are going.
+      * Lane getLane() - returns which lane parts are going.
 (Diverter, false is lane 1, true is lane 2 )
       * void loadFeeder( ArrayList<Part> load ) - load the parts into the feeder
       * Part getPart() - return the first part in the list
 ***